buguroo/pyknow/docs/source/reference.rst

 PyKnow's matching algorithm depends on the values of the declared facts being immutable.

-When a `Fact` gets declared, all its values are transformed to an immutable type if they are not.
+When a `Fact` is created, all its values are transformed to an immutable type if they are not.
 For this matter the method `pyknow.utils.freeze` is used internally.